bisdn/bisdn.github.io/limitations.md

 # Limitations

+## Agema-5648 PCIe Bus error

+The driver for the PCI bus crashes and the controller does not receive any traffic, which will cause the platform to completely stop working until restarted.

 ## Table size differences

 There might be discrepancies in the maximum number of entries in the unicast routing table (30) announced by [of-dpa](https://github.com/Broadcom-Switch/of-dpa) and how many it accepts.